srenner/photerva-net/README.md

-New Project using ASP.NET Core 2.0, VueJS 2, Bootstrap 4
+New Project using ASP.NET Core 2.0, Vue.js 2, Bootstrap 4